TheThingsNetwork/docs/_includes/draft/application-manager/_usage.md

 See [API Reference](#api-reference) for the available methods for both the gRPC and HTTP API.

-## Find an Handler
+## Find a Handler

-To find an Handler to connect to you need to use the [Discovery API](/discovery/).
-This is where all handler announce themselves.
+To find a Handler to connect to you need to use the [Discovery API](/discovery/).
+This is where all Handlers announce themselves.
 See the [documentation](/discovery/) on how to get hold of an handler.